suchita0106/yamlmaker/README.md

 	•	Build Tool: Vite
 	•	Deployment: YAML file deployment via HTTP POST requests

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contributing
 	1. Fork the repository.
-	2. Create a new branch: git checkout -b feature-name.
+	2. Create a new branch:

+git checkout -b feature-name

-	3. Commit your changes: git commit -m 'Add some feature'.
+	3. Commit your changes:

+git commit -m 'Add some feature'

-	4. Push to the branch: git push origin feature-name.
+	4. Push to the branch:

+git push origin feature-name

 	5. Open a pull request.

-Contact
-	•	Author: Suchita Dabir
-	•	Email: suchita.dabir@example.com

-Replace placeholders like `<Your-Server-IP>` and `yourusername` with the actual values specific to your setup.
+Replace placeholders like <Your-Server-IP> and yourusername with the actual values specific to your setup.